Saindra/Developers-Behaviour-Analysis/README.md

 ## Results<a name="results"></a>

-The main findings of the code can be found at the medium blog post available [here]().
+The main findings of the code can be found at the medium blog post available here! https://medium.com/walmartlabs/developers-behaviour-from-datascience-perspective-1b25376b2839.

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>